Do you know? RVs hold water in two types of tanks: Gray water tank and Black water tank.

-Cleaning the gray water tank is simple and easy.
-However, when it comes to black water cleaning, there are a variety of steps involved.
+Cleaning the gray water tank is simple.
+However, there are a variety of steps involved in cleaning the black water tank.

-What if you’re done dumping the black water tank, but it still shows the tank’s somewhat full?
+What if you’re done dumping the black water tank but it still shows it’s somewhat full?
 It means the sensor on the black water tank is malfunctioning.

-I’ve discussed everything you need to know about RV black water sensor cleaning down below.
+Below, I’ve discussed everything you need to know about RV black water sensor cleaning.

 What is an RV Black Water Sensor?
 How Does it Work?

 RV black water sensor shows the approximate quantity of water in the tank.
-The sensor comes with three metal nubs, which connects to LED light blinkers.
-These blinkers turn on to indicate the water level when it touches it.
+The sensor has three metal nubs connecting to LED light blinkers, which turn on to indicate the water level when it touches it.

-The indicators usually show the water level up to one third, half, and three-fourth of the tank.
+The indicators usually show the water level up to one-third, half, and three-fourths of the tank.

 What Causes a Black Water Sensor to Malfunction?